nhsconnect/gpconnect-demonstrator/README.md

 If they do not return a suitable response, ensure that the system environment variables described above are pointing to the correct install directory, and that the *\bin* directories within them are on your PATH system environment variable.

+### Running the front end

-Now that the server is running, open up a second shell and serve the web assets.
+Now that the server is running you can start up the front end of the GP Connect demonstrator.
+You will need to open up a second command shell and use grunt to serve the web assets as follows:

 Firstly, change the current directory to the webapp package within the root directory of the project.
 ```sh